-Minority Rights Group Europe (MRGE), along with PILnet, has partnered together on the MARIO project to build a supportive environment for grassroots Civil Society Organizations (CSOs) engaged in the promotion and protection of EU values across Bulgaria, Poland, Slovakia, Hungary, Croatia, Latvia, Czech, Estonia, Lithuania, Romania and Slovenia.
+Minority Rights Group Europe (MRGE), along with PILnet, has partnered together on the MARIO project to build a supportive environment for grassroots Civil Society Organizations (CSOs) engaged in the promotion and protection of EU values across Bulgaria, Poland, Slovakia, Hungary, Croatia, Latvia, the Czech Republic, Estonia, Lithuania, Romania and Slovenia.

-We do it for both the national and transnational value.
-We do it to increase the resilience of grassroot CSOs.
+We select, provide financial support, and build the capacity of grassroots CSOs representing minority groups with grants.
+We do it for both national and transnational values.
+We do it to increase the resilience of grassroots CSOs.
 We do it to advance the protection, promotion and awareness of EU fundamental rights and values in the EU.

 We want to address these limitations: the lack of relevant funding opportunities, the lack of access to EU structures and mechanisms that protect and promote human rights, the lack of institutional support and related partnership opportunities, and the limited capacity for awareness-raising and advocacy, and how all this limits the potential of so many promising organizations.

 Click on the dots to find out more about our grantees.

 - To be eligible, you must represent a CSO from one of the programme countries for 2024: Bulgaria, Poland, Slovakia, Hungary, Croatia, or Lithuania.